fast01/divvyd/test/README.md

 5. To run multiple tests (not recommended), put a breakpoint in the following function:
   * File `testutils.js` -> function `build_teardown()` -> nested function
   `teardown()` -> nested series function `stop_server()`.
-    * When this breakpoint is hit, stop and restart `rippled`.
+    * When this breakpoint is hit, stop and restart `divvyd`.

-6. Use the [_node-inspector UI_][node_inspector_ui] to step through and run the test(s) until control is handed off to `rippled`.
+6. Use the [_node-inspector UI_][node_inspector_ui] to step through and run the test(s) until control is handed off to `divvyd`.
 When the request is finished control will be handed back to node-inspector, which may or may not stop depending on which breakpoints are set.